SwarmRoboticResearch/platypus3000/README.md

     mvn install:install-file -DgroupId=org.processing.pdf -DartifactId=pdf -Dversion=2.2 -Dpackaging=jar -Dfile=DOWNLOADPATH/processing-2.2/modes/java/libraries/pdf/library/pdf.jar
     ```

-    Make sure to modify the path.
+    Make sure to modify the DOWNLOADPATH.

-3. Now you are ready to build using maven:
+3. Now you are ready to build using maven.
+Execute
     ```
     mvn compile
     ```
+    inside the root directory of the Platypus 3000 repository.

 Install
 -------
 After you finished the build setup, you can install Platypus3000 to your local maven repository.
 This means that you